December 20, 2021

 - flow of material, information and financials

-- diminishing separation between treatment clinical sites and biopharmaceutical companies
+- diminishing separation between clinical sites and biopharmaceutical manufacturers

-- challenges for traditional distributors: modification of patient’s own cells for autologous cell therapies result in closed-loop supply chains
+- challenges for distributors used to linear setups: modification of patient's own cells for autologous cell therapies result in closed-loop supply chains

 - strict clinical site schedule adherence to ensure meeting patient's treatment timeline and expiration dates of gene therapy products